-The boys complained of a lot more of a sore throat than usually I’ve experienced with RSV, in the past, but that could be because of pressure from swollen lymph, too.
+I received a lot more complaints about sore throats than I’ve experienced with RSV, in the past, but that could be because of pressure from swollen lymph glands, too.
 Still it can’t hurt to mention that sage tea with lemon can be soothing to sore throat.

 You can also bake a lemon, spread it with honey and give it to someone to suck on.